So you have done some research and finalized a name for your blog or website. Now what? It’s time to purchase and register domain names!

 At a minimum, register the .com and .net versions of your new domain.
 You likely also want to purchase common variations and misspellings of your name.
 You should determine which of those will be your primary site and redirect the other.
 So, for example, if you visit www.editandpost.net, it will redirect you to www.editandpost.com.
 Redirects are key because you want visitors and search engines knowing your site by only one address, to strengthen that address’s results in searches.
 To redirect your domain, visit the domain settings in your registrar’s panel.
 Redirects are likely under “hosting options”—you do not need to purchase hosting to redirect your domain.

 Other options for registration are the .co.uk version of your domain, .info, .mobi, .biz, .org, etc. There are even fun choices these days like .wedding!

-After you have registered your domain and set it up for hosting, you will be ready to do some basic set-up on your server and install WordPress!
+After you have registered your domain, our next step will be selecting a hosting provider.
+Then you will be ready to do some basic setup on your server and install WordPress!
 Aren’t you excited?

 This page contains affiliate links, which means I will earn a commission if you make a purchase through those links.
 Please note, these are all companies, products and/or services I have used and trust and would recommend even without that commission.
 Thanks for helping to support Edit and Post!